jafingerhut/ouroboros/README.md

 ClojureScript compiler that I am hoping to figure out whether it is a bug, expected behavior, lucky accident, or what.

+My motivation for asking is because I also get the same warning when compiling the latest version of the ClojureScript version of the core.rrb-vector library, version 0.1.0, from which the code in this project was boiled down to the core of the issue.
+While it is trivial to change the code in this project to avoid the warning, it is not so trivial to do so for the current core.rrb-vector code (possible, but perhaps a bit tedious to restructure the code to avoid the warning).

 Namespace `ouroboros.foo` is normal enough.
 It defines a couple of `deftype`s, and some functions for creating instances of those types.
 It requires namespace `ouroboros.bar` and calls a function from there